-EcoMag’s technology originated in Australia with our Technology Director, Professor Tam Tran
+The technology originated in Australia with EcoMag’s Chief Technology Officer, Professor Tam Tran

 …while he was Director of the Centre for Minerals Engineering at the University of New South Wales.
-The technology was further developed and patented by Chonnam National University (CNU) in Korea.
-EcoMag holds an exclusive license to commercialise the technology for the purpose of recovering magnesium from the brine discarded during a large-scale salt production process and to produce hydrated magnesium carbonate (HMC), high grade magnesium oxide (MgO) and other magnesium compounds.
+The technology was further developed at Chonnam National University (CNU) in South Korea.
+EcoMag holds an exclusive license to commercialise the technology for the purpose of recovering magnesium from bitterns to produce hydrated magnesium carbonate (HMC).

-Our technology has been demonstrated in a pilot plant in Korea and on-site in Dampier.
+Our technology has been demonstrated at scale in pilot plants in Korea and on-site in Dampier.

-EcoMag testing has confirmed that our technology can recover high purity magnesium compounds from Pilbara bitterns.
-The process was optimised at a 300 litre scale in Korea (in collaboration with Korea Chemicals Corp) and at Dampier.
+These pilot plants have confirmed that the technology can recover high purity magnesium compounds from Pilbara bitterns at a 300 litre scale, both in Korea (in collaboration with Korea Chemicals Corp) and at Dampier.
 This represents a scale-up factor of 300 times the typical 1 litre scale lab testing previously conducted.